mapbox/node-pre-gyp/README.md

  - You manually publish the binary created by the `package` command to an `https` endpoint
  - Ensure that the `host` value points to your custom `https` endpoint.

-**6) Automating builds**
+**8) Automating builds**

 Now you need to publish builds for all the platforms and node versions you wish to support.
 This is best automated.
 See [Travis Automation](#travis-automation) for how to auto-publish builds on OS X and Linux.
-On windows consider using a script [like this](https://github.com/mapbox/node-sqlite3/blob/master/scripts/build.bat) to quickly create and publish binaries.
+On windows consider using a script [like this](https://github.com/mapbox/node-sqlite3/blob/master/scripts/build.bat) to quickly create and publish binaries and check out <https://appveyor.com>.

-**7) You're done!**
+**9) You're done!**

 Now publish your package to the npm registry.
 Users will now be able to install your module from a binary.